HQCPlays/HQCs-One-Block/README.md

 # HQCs-One-Block

+**Version 1.1.0 - The Pickaxe Update:**
+- Custom mining speed system
+- 3 new pickaxes!
+- New lobby!
+- Coal sword (because why not)
+- Removal of durability globally
+- No more pickaxe shop in /bcshop
+- Obsidian is now buyable
+- 3 new wands (Cropsform, Tree-nsform, and Grassify wand).
+The grassify wand is how you obtain grass!
+- Bug fixes ofc

 **Version 1.0.1 - Bug Patch:**
 - New lobby!
 - Block unlock menu fixed (Each OneBlock is now personal rather than server wide)